Saints & Sinners (2007 TV series)

 Saints & Sinners is a telenovela which premiered on March 14, 2007 at 8 p.m.
 ET/7 p.m.
 CT on the American television network MyNetworkTV.
-Twentieth Television produced this limited-run serial, based on the a 2000 TV Azteca telenovela titled La Calle de las Novias (Brides’ Avenue).
+Twentieth Television produced this limited-run serial, based on the 2000 TV Azteca telenovela titled La Calle de las Novias (Brides’ Avenue).
 Two hour installments aired on Wednesday evenings through April, when the show moved to a one-hour slot on Wednesdays at 9 p.m.

 The network dropped the serial from its time after the July 18, 2007 broadcast.
 Most episodes were left unaired in the U.S.

 All 65 episodes aired overseas, and as of 2021, the entire series can now be seen on TubiTV.

 Story

 This modern-day Romeo-and-Juliet story revolves around two Miami Beach families – the Capshaws and the Martins – who are plagued by a long, bitter rivalry.
 Julia Capshaw (Tyler Kain) falls is in love with Roman Martin (Scott Bailey), the man accused of killing her father.
 They find themselves caught between their feuding hotel-owner families, who will stop at nothing to succeed.
 Meanwhile, a handsome stranger who works for the DEA poses as a priest Marcus Pitt.
 But a darker force is at work.
 A powerful drug-running kingpin nicknamed "The Guerrero", has not only murdered Julia Capshaw's father Howard, but is on the loose and killing more people every day.
 The climax of the series features Julia and Roman finally reuniting just in time to unmask the Guerrero, who turns out to be Roman's mother, Diana Martin.

 Mel Harris plays Sylvia Capshaw, Julia's mother.
 María Conchita Alonso and Charles Shaughnessy play Roman's parents, Diana (who was secretly "the Guerrero" and made Bo Derek's character from Fashion House, Maria Gianni, look like a saint) and August Martin.
 Natalie Martinez plays their daughter, Pilar Martin.
 Robin Givens plays Kelly Dodd, a New York City fashion designer who develops a crush on Roman.
-Michael Duvert and Joe Tabbanella are also in the cast.
+Michael Duvert and Joe Tabb are also in the cast.

 Initially, the Capshaw and the Martin clans were named the Oliveras and the Mazzonis.
 In the Mexican original, they were the Sánchez and Mendoza families.
-Joe Tabbanella played Marco Manetti on another MyNetworkTV telenovela, Desire, while Natalie Martinez portrayed Michelle Miller on MyNetworkTV's Fashion House.
+Joe Tabb played Marco Manetti on another MyNetworkTV telenovela, Desire, while Natalie Martinez portrayed Michelle Miller on MyNetworkTV's Fashion House.